kirkbushell/eloquence/README.md

 ## Usage

 Eloquence is automatically discoverable by Laravel, and shouldn't require any further steps.
 For those on earlier versions of Laravel, you can add the package as per normal in your config/app.php file:

     'Eloquence\EloquenceServiceProvider',

-It's important to note that this will automatically re-bind the Model class that Eloquent uses for many-to-many relationships.
-This is necessary because when the Pivot model is instantiated, we need it to utilise the parent model's information and traits that may be needed.

-You should now be good to go with your models.
+The service provider doesn't do much, other than enable the query log, if configured.

 ## Camel case all the things!

-For those of us who prefer to work with a single coding standard right across our applications, using the CamelCaseModel trait will ensure that all those attributes, relationships and associated data from our Eloquent models persist through to our APIs in a camel-case manner.
-This is important if you are writing front-end applications, which are also using camelCase.
-This allows for a better standard across our application.
-To use:
+For those of us who prefer to work with a single coding style right across our applications, using the CamelCased trait will ensure you can do exactly that.
+It transforms all attribute access from camelCase to snake_case in real-time, providing a unified coding style across your application.
+This means everything from attribute access to JSON API responses will all be camelCased.
+To use, simply add the CamelCased trait to your model:

     use \Eloquence\Behaviours\CamelCased;

-Put the above line in your models and that's it.

 ### Note!

-Eloquence DOES NOT CHANGE how you write your schema migrations.
-You should still be using snake_case when setting up your fields and tables in your database schema migrations.
-This is a good thing - snake_case of field names is the defacto standard within the Laravel community :)
+Eloquence ***DOES NOT CHANGE*** how you write your schema migrations.
+You should still be using snake_case when setting up your columns and tables in your database schema migrations.
+This is a good thing - snake_case of columns names is the defacto standard within the Laravel community and is widely-used across database schemas, as well.

 ## Behaviours